elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/012-working-with-binary-file-formats.md

 File.binwrite("example1.bmp", out)
 ```

-However, if you understand what each field is meant to represent, the values begin to make a whole lot more sense.
-For example, if you know that this is a 24-bit per pixel image that is two pixels wide, and two pixels high, you might be able to make sense of the pixel array data.
-Below I've listed the part of the file which represents that information so that you can take a closer look.
+Once you learn what each section represents, you can start
+to interpret the data.
+For example, if you know that this is a
+24-bit per pixel image that is two pixels wide, and two pixels high, you might
+be able to make sense of the pixel array data shown below:

 ```
 00 00 FF